 Raise Money Through Crowd-Funding

 A great way to raise money for pet emergencies or high veterinary costs is through crowd-funding websites that use a donation-based model of funding.
 With these websites, you create a campaign page and funders donate to help you reach your goal.
 The best crowd-funding websites for causes and charity are Crowdrise, Indigogo, and Causes.
-Here is a list of more crowd-funding sites.
-Here’s help with fundraising tools and resources.
+Here is a list of the 15 best crowdfunding websites for personal fundraising.
+Here are three crowdfunding websites where you can start today to get help with your vet bills and animal costs — GoFundMe, GoGetFunding and PlumFund.
+For more help, download Indiegogo’s Crowdfunding Field Guide and Kickstarter’s Basic Video Series on how to start a crowdfunding campaign.

 Fundraising Through Social Media Websites

 There are even more options now using social network websites that offer personal fundraising for medical expenses, medical emergencies, and particular causes.
-These include Pet Chance, CauseWish, YouCaring, GoFundMe and GiveForward.
+These include Pet Chance, Pet FundRazr, YouCaring, GoGetFunding, PlumFund, YouCaring, GoFundMe and GiveForward.

 There’s More Assistance